HAS-Tools-Fall2020/homework-sjschulze/Submissions/Schulze_HW12.md

 ## Scott Schulze, 11-16-2020, Homework week 12

+### Grade
+3/3 - I know this was a tough one.
+Good work getting it pulled together in  the end.

 #1)
 This week I forecasted by my own intuition because I lagged in getting the data used in the assignment for so long.